Logo-stateuniv

 Financial Aid

 As an institution that practices need-blind admission, Davidson is committed to making education affordable to all qualified applicants, thereby supporting a diverse community from which all students benefit.
-In accordance, all application decisions are made without regard for a student’s financial situation.
+In accordance, all application decisions are made without regard to a student’s financial situation.

-To apply for financial aid, applicants will complete the College Scholarship Service/Financial Aid PROFILE Application and the Free Application for Federal Student Aid (FASFA).
+To apply for financial aid, applicants will need to complete the College Scholarship Service/Financial Aid PROFILE Application and the Free Application for Federal Student Aid (FASFA).
 These forms are available through high school guidance offices and Davidson sends these forms to each applicant.
 The timetable for need-based aid is as follows:

 Merit scholarships are also available in varying dollar amounts to stellar applicants, regardless of need.
 Characteristics including outstanding academic and leadership potential, ability, character, and potential contributions to the Davidson community all play a role in the selection process.
 No application is necessary for general merit aid.
-A small pool of special application scholarships recognize excellence in specific academic and art areas that require the submission of a portfolio, writing sample, or an audition or interview, which take place during Scholars Weekend in April.
+A small pool of special application scholarships recognize excellence in specific academic and art areas that require the submission of a portfolio, writing sample, an audition or an interview, which take place during Scholars Weekend in April.

 Student Financial Aid Details

-Davidson College 2963rd for the average student loan amount.
+Ranks 4060th for the average student loan amount.

-Secrets to getting the best North Carolina scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in North Carolina.

-Davidson College Students
+Students

-Davidson students’ only limitation to the pursuit and cultivation of their passions is the short twenty-four hours in each day.
+A DC student’s only limitation to the pursuit and cultivation of their passions is the short twenty-four hours in each day.
 Building on a diverse array of interests and talents, the Davidson student body dedicates time and energy to lead over two hundred student organizations.
 Active in a variety of ways, students learn not only the importance of community involvement, but effective leadership skills through involvement in student government policy, campus life, the organization of campus events, and promotion of social causes and multicultural interests.

 Patterson Court